django-guardian/django-guardian/docs/develop/supported-versions.rst

 * We would support Python 2.7 and Python 2.6 (until Django drops support for 2.6).
 Since Django 1.5 we also support Python 3.3+.
-* We support Django 1.2+, however next big ``guardian`` release (v2.0) we would support Django 1.6+.
+* We support Django 1.3+, however next big ``guardian`` release (v2.0) we would support Django 1.6+ (or higher, depending on the date guardian v2.0 would be released).
 This is due to many simplifications in code we could do.
+There is also a chance that v2.0 would drop support for Python 2.X.